 I think this blog’s first post should tell you everything you need to know about what it is all about… (update, years later: clearly, not every post on this blog deals with issues like this anymore…).
 My name is Nathan Rinne and I am a Lutheran layman (with a theology degree) from near Minneapolis, MN.
 I am a happily married father of five (all boys).
-I currently work full-time as a librarian at Concordia St. Paul (see here for more of my thoughts on libraries from a Christian perspective).
-I also regularly teach introductory theology classes on an adjunct basis for the university.
+I currently work full-time as a librarian and adjunct professor of theology.
 Here on my blog, I speak only for myself.

 That goes for guest posts as well.
 On occasion, I will ask someone for permission to reprint an article here.
 Even that, however, does not mean I fully endorse their position.
 In addition, there are also a number of people I have invited to post things here whenever they like: Matthew Garnett, Jon Alan Schmidt, Pastor Del Campbell, Keith Horrigan, Lance Brown, Pastor Mark Brown, Quamdilexilegemtuam (Quam), etc. I basically will publish whatever they give me.